New York City has a lot of famous things about it, and one of the biggest is its food.

 Order a side of pickles or cole slaw and wash it all down with a Dr. Brown’s Cream Soda and you will have done Katz’s right.

 You might recognize Katz’s Deli from the infamous scene in the movie When Harry Met Sally.
-Read more about Katz’s.

 HOT DOGS

-They are boiled and sit in the water until ordered.
 Some locals refer to hot dogs from a cart as 'dirty water dogs'.

 Another excellent hot dog chain is Nathan’s.
-What started out as one hot dog cart in 1916 is now an international chain.
+What started as one hot dog cart in 1916 is now an international chain.

 For a great hot dog and fries, head to Coney Island, the sight of the first Nathan’s.